AdobeDocs/experience-platform.en/help/destinations/destination-sdk/file-based-destination-configuration.md

 ## How this configuration connects all necessary information for your destination {#connecting-all-configurations}

-Some of your destination settings must be configured through the [destination server](./server-and-file-configuration.md) or the [audience metadata configuration](./audience-metadata-management.md).
+Some of your destination settings must be configured through the [destination server](./server-and-file-configuration.md) or the [audience metadata configuration](./audience-metadata-management.md) endpoints.
 The destination configuration described here connects all these settings by referencing the two other configurations as follows:

-* Use the `destinationServerId` to reference the destination server and template configuration set up for your destination.
+* Use the `destinationServerId` to reference the destination server and file template configuration set up for your destination.
 * Use the `audienceMetadataId` to reference the audience metadata configuration set up for your destination.